TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Baselines Introduction

-\item \textbf{RAGAS}\cite{es2024ragas} It use a LLM to split the response into a set of statements and verify each statement is supported by the retrieved documents.
+\item \textbf{RAGAS}\cite{es2024ragas} Uses an LLM to split the response into a set of statements and verify whether each statement is supported by the retrieved documents.
 If any statement is not supported, the response is considered hallucinated.

 \item \textbf{Trulens}\cite{trulens2024} Evaluating the overlap between the retrieved documents and the generated response to detect hallucination by a LLM.

 \item \textbf{P(True)}\cite{kadavath2022language} The paper detects hallucinations by having the model estimate the probability that its own generated answer is correct, based on the key assumption that it is often easier for a model to recognize a correct answer than to generate one.